 What happens if I develop symptoms of COVID-19 after my visit?

 If you develop symptoms of COVID-19 at any time, it is imperative that you take a COVID-19 test as soon as you can.
 If your test result is positive, please contact CFCCA on 0161 832 7271.
-The gallery will be closed for deep cleaning and we will follow track and trace procedures in line with government recommendations.

 What is CFCCA doing to ensure social distancing and safety?